angus-mackenzie/ASD-Notes/ASD04.md

 ![Specficiation and Dev](img/specanddev2.png)

 ## Architecture Change and Refactoring
-* Changes that require architecture refactoring is very expensive
+* Changes that require architecture refactoring are very expensive
 * It is hard to do
 * It has consequences for the code and implies code refactoring
 ## Summary - Points to consider